Fuxing (train): Variants

 All variants of Fuxing train are compatible.
-The EMU models shares the same standard required by China Railway Corporation, hence the name China Standardized EMU.
+The EMU models shares the same standard required by the China State Railway Group Company, hence the name China Standardized EMU.
 Fuxing train models can be identified by the designation.
 The number in the designation represents the speed class in kilometers per hour.
 The first letter after speed is the manufacturer code, with A being the CRRC Qingdao Sifang and B being the CRRC Changchun Railway Vehicles.
 The second letter after the speed represents whether the train set is powered by self-propelled multiple units or locomotives.

+For CR400AF and CR400BF series EMUs, there may also be a letter as a sub-model.

+A represents the 16-car grouping.
+Compared with the ordinary standard type, carriages 8 and 9 are designed to be connected.

+B represents the 17-car grouping.
+Compared with the 16-car grouping, one second-class car is added to increase the passenger flow capacity during peak periods.

+G stands for those that can operate in harsh conditions.
+Although the overall data and structure are the same as the ordinary standard type, it has the added ability to withstand wind, sand, rain, snow, fog, ultraviolet rays and other severe weather.
+It can drive in low-temperature environments of –40 °C.

-Additional variants can be identified with the letter after the dash: No letter indicates the standard 8 car configuration.
-A indicates a 16-car configuration; B indicates 17-car configurations; C indicates 8-car multiple units with automatic train operation capability; G indicates 8-car sandstorm and cold climate resistant trainset; and Z indicates 8-car configuration with redesigned interior and exterior.
-Some variants have two letters indicating combined configuration, such as type GZ being the train set featuring extreme weather resistant capability (type G) and redesigned interior and exterior (type Z).
+Some variants have two letters indicating combined configuration, such as type GZ being the train set featuring sandstorm and cold resistant capability (type G) and redesigned interior and exterior (type Z).